How to Become a Chartered Accountant in the UK

-The general assumption is that being an Accountant is a pen pusher’s job.
+The general assumption is that being an Chartered Accountant in the UK is a pen pusher’s job.
 With an uneventful career and chances of minimal career growth.
 It is not a job everyone dreams of.
 But here are some numbers to shatter that idea – the U.S. Bureau Of Labor Statistics predicts that by 2031 there will be 6% job growth in the accounting and auditing sector.
 Furthermore, certifications such as the Association of Chartered Certified Accountants (ACCA) can improve job prospects.
 You can work with various businesses as an Accountant or an Auditor if you have the proper skill set.

 So, how do you go about becoming an Accountant?
 Read on to learn about the prospects and how to become an Accountant in the UK.